finbourne/lusid-sdk-python/sdk/docs/CorporateActionSourcesApi.md

 # **delete_instrument_events**
 > DeletedEntityResponse delete_instrument_events(scope, code, instrument_event_ids)

-[EARLY ACCESS] DeleteInstrumentEvents: Delete corporate actions (instrument transition events) from the corporate action source.
+[EARLY ACCESS] DeleteInstrumentEvents: Delete instrument events from a corporate action source

 Delete one or more corporate actions from a particular corporate action source.
 The maximum number of instrument events that this method can delete per request is 1,000.